-On April 8, 2010, we filed a patent application in the United States in the United States Patents and Trademarks Office, or the USPTO, for the "Server-Based Network Appliance", to protect our proprietary intellectual property with respect to SETAC products.
-On June 12, 2012 we were issued patent No. 8,199,523 entitled 'Server-Based Network Appliance' from the USPTO with respect to our SETAC product.
-The patent will expire in October, 2030.
-The patent covers a server-based network appliance in which a computer motherboard is mounted in a case with the bus slots of the motherboard adjacent to the rear side of the case.
-Communication adapter cards are mounted in the case so that the ports of these cards are accessible at the front panel.
-Bus extension circuitry inside the case connects the bus slots on the motherboard with the communication adapter cards, as though the cards were plugged into the motherboard.
-This configuration, which is used in our SETAC product, gives the convenience of connecting and replacing modules via the front panel while using standard motherboards, which are not normally designed for front-panel access.
+On April 8, 2010, we filed a patent application in the United States in the United States Patents and Trademarks Office, or the USPTO, for the 'Server-Based Network Appliance'.
+On June 12, 2012 we were issued patent No. 8,199,523 entitled 'Server-Based Network Appliance' from the United States Patent and Trademark Office, which relates to a server-based network appliance in which a computer motherboard is mounted in a case with the bus slots of the motherboard adjacent to the rear side of the case.